Sébastien Vaillant: Botanist

 Guy-Crescent Fagon, the king's physician and botanist, noticed Sébastien Vaillant and made him his secretary.
 Vaillant was therefore able to devote himself to the study of plants for which he obtained unlimited access to the Royal Garden.
 Fagon appointed him director.
 Fagon himself was a teacher and sub-demonstrator at the Royal Garden.

 The garden collections grew considerably under the leadership of Vaillant.
 Even though Vaillant himself was based in Paris and is remembered for his work on the Parisian flora, the garden had several contributors outside Paris, in particular in the colonies.

-Fagon obtained from Louis XIV an authorization to build a "Cabinet of drugs" in the Royal Garden and charged Vaillant to furnish it and to provide security.
+Fagon obtained from Louis XIV an authorisation to build a "Cabinet of drugs" in the Royal Garden and charged Vaillant to furnish it and to provide security.

 Charles Bouvard had the first greenhouse built: the Garden had plants from hot countries, and in 1714 Vaillant obtained the authorization to build another one.

 He became ill and too poor to publish his Botanicon parisiensis (alphabetically or Enumeration of plants that grow in and around Paris) illustrated by Claude Aubriet.
 A fruit of 36 years of work, he left his work at Herman Boerhaave's home, Oud Poelgeest.
 The work contained engraved illustrations and was published in 1727.
 It is a work of particular importance in the history of botany and one of the first to describe the flora known.
 Vaillant introduced the terms of stamen, ovary, and egg in their current direction.

 All his life, Vaillant opposed the theses of Joseph Pitton de Tournefort.
 As a mark of respect Carl von Linné named a genus Valantia after Vaillant in the Rubiaceae.

 His herbarium is now kept at the National Museum of Natural History, France.